 Coastal to montane but most common in lowland closed forest.
 Usually found growing along streams sides in deeply shaded sites on rocks, overhangs and in crevices.
 Because of this habitat preference it is very easily overlooked.

-Of the New Zealand species Trichomanes endlicherianum is most likely to be confused with T. colensoi which is a much less common plant of montane forested habitats.
-Trcihomanes colensoi differs from T. endlicherianum by its more widely spaced pinnae, the lack of a wing on the stipes or rachises, finely divided fronds and stalked (pedunuculate) indusia.
-From Trichomanes endlicherianum the New Zealand form of T. caudatum differs by its deltoid frond and by the lobed involucre of the fruiting receptacle and by its epiphytic habit.
+Of the New Zealand species, Trichomanes endlicherianum is most likely to be confused with T. colensoi, which is a much less common plant of montane forested habitats.
+Trichomanes colensoi differs from T. endlicherianum by its more widely spaced pinnae, the lack of a wing on the stipes or rachises, finely divided fronds and stalked (pedunuculate) indusia.
+From T. endlicherianum the New Zealand form of T. caudatum differs by its deltoid frond and by the lobed involucre of the fruiting receptacle and by its epiphytic habit.
 Trichomanes venosum is easily distinguished from both these species by its conspicuously veined pinnae.

 Difficult - should not be removed from the wild

 trichomanes: From the ancient Greek name used by Theophrastus and Dioscorides, for a type of fern; refers to the slender hair projecting from each spore case